adbegon/vyos-build/README.md

 ## Prerequisites

-To build a VyOS image, you need Debian 8 "Jessie" environment (with jessie-backports repository).
+To build a VyOS image, you need Debian 8 "Jessie" environment (with stretch-backports repository).
 You can create it with [debootstrap](https://wiki.debian.org/Debootstrap) on Debian, Ubuntu and many other distributions.
 To create a Debian 8 "Jessie" environment under vyos-chroot directory, run these commands:

 ```
 $ sudo apt-get install debootstrap # (Note: This is on Debian/Ubuntu, adjust it for your favorite distro package manager)
-$ sudo debootstrap jessie vyos-chroot
+$ sudo debootstrap stretch vyos-chroot
 $ sudo chroot vyos-chroot

-# echo "deb http://deb.debian.org/debian jessie-backports main" >> /etc/apt/sources.list
+# echo "deb http://deb.debian.org/debian stretch-backports main" >> /etc/apt/sources.list
 # apt-get update
 ```